-Justin Leonelli is a senior associate at K&L Gates in the Energy, Infrastructure, and Resources Practice Group.
-Justin focuses his practice on dispute resolution and strategic counseling in the areas of construction and engineering, energy (renewable and conventional), manufacturing/supply, commercial disputes, and international arbitration.
+Justin Leonelli’s legal practice focuses on dispute resolution and strategic counseling in the areas of construction and engineering, manufacturing/supply, commercial disputes, energy (renewable and conventional), and international arbitration.

 As a part of his construction practice, Justin represents owners and contractors on public and private construction projects globally.
 He services his clients through all project phases as both project counsel and litigation counsel.
 Representative projects include wind farms (offshore and onshore), battery storage facilities, solar fields, power plants, coal mines, oil refineries, wastewater treatment facilities, rail and road infrastructure, telecommunications infrastructure, manufacturing facilities, and commercial office buildings, among many others.